Appeals Policy For Academic Decisions

 a.
 Actions which the committee can take if it accepts the student's allegation may include, but are not limited to, the following:

-1) direct the program instructor or department chair to reconsider the decision,
+i. direct the academic leader to reconsider the decision,

 b.
 The academic decision review committee proceedings will result in the preparation of written findings and conclusions.

 c.
-A formal, written report of the decision must be forwarded to the student, instructor, program/department chair, dean and Provost within five days of the meeting.
+A formal, written report of the decision must be forwarded to the student, academic leader, dean and Provost within five class days of the meeting.
 The Provost shall then be responsible for communicating the decision to other relevant offices (e.g., Admissions, Registrar).

 d.
 The decision of the committee is final.